OpenDataServices/os4d/docs/development/stages.md

 ## Release / live

-The released version of a standard is production ready, and no further changes will be made to it outside of a revision process.
+The released version of a standard is production ready, and no further changes will be made to it outside a revision process.

 ## Revision